-Program Title Program Description Program Frequency Target Group 911 Phone Service Every campus phone is directly connected to the Pueblo County sheriff's Office Communications Center.
+Program Program Title Program Description Frequency Target Group Campus Blue Light Call Boxes We have 14 Call boxes strategically placed across campus, which allows community members to contact the Pueblo County Sheriff's Office Communications Center directly.
+Continuous Students, Faculty, Staff, and Campus Community 911 Phone Service Every campus phone is directly connected to the Pueblo County sheriff's Office Communications Center.
 Continuous Students, Faculty, Staff, and Campus Community Spok EA Console Sentry This system is an enhanced 911 solution that provides information about the location of the caller, to include the building and room number in which they are located.
 Campus law enforcement, safety personnel and telecommunications personnel receive a desktop and email notification when a 911 call is made from a campus landline phone.
 Continuous Students, Faculty, Staff, and University Partners Campus Safety Officers (CSOs) CSU Pueblo student employees who provide additional foot patrol, building security, and parking enforcement.
 Call (719) 549-2373 Continuous Students, Facuty, Staff, and Campus Community Camera System CSU Pueblo has deployed just over 300 cameras that monitor buildings, parking areas and outdoor space.
 Continuous Students, Faculty, Staff, and Campus Community Card Access System CSU Pueblo has deployed a card acess sysstem at all of our residence halls and many of our academic and other buildings.
 The system enhances the security of these buildings by controling access.
 Continuous Students, Faculty, Staff, and Campus Community New Hire Orientation The Parking and Safety Manager provides an overview of the mission and services of the Parking and Safety Office and the partnership with the Pueblo County Sheriff's Office.
-Continuous Employees New Student Orientation The Perking and Safety Manager, in pertnership with the Pueblo County Sheriff's Office, participates in New Student Orientation, Family Orientation, and Discover Days for interested students and parents Beginning of Fall and Spring Semessters Students and Parents Residence Ufe and Housing Staff Training The Parking and Safety Manager, in partnership with the Pueblo County Sheriff's Office, provides training to all Residence Life professional and student staff.
+Continuous Employees New Student Orientation The Parking and Safety Manager, in partnership with the Pueblo County Sheriff's Office, participates in New Student Orientation, Familly Orientation, and Discover Days for interested students and parents Beginning of Fall and Spring Semessters Students and Parents Residence Life and Housing Staff Training The Parking and Safety Manager, in partnership with the Pueblo County Sheriff's Office, provides training to all Residence Life professional and student staff.
 This training includes safety tips, resources and crime reportin gprocedures.
-Beginning of Fall Semester Students and Employees Donuts with Deputies The Pueblo County Sheriff's Office meets with students living in the residence halls to discuss personal safety, security and access to the residence halls, safeguarding personal property, how to contact law enforcement, and the services offered by the Safety Office.
+Beginning of Fall Semester Students and Employees Donuts with Deputies The Pueblo County Sheriff's Office meets with students living in the resdence halls to discuss personal safety, security and access to the residence halls, safeguarding personal property, how to contact law enforcement, and the servies offered by the Safety Office.
 Beginning of Fall Semester Students Operation Identification This program involves the registering of valueable items with the Pueblo County sheriff's Office at Colorado State University Pueblo.
 The Sheriff's Office will keep the record on file to be used for identification purposes should items be stolem or lost.
 Continuous Students, Faculty, and Staff Active Shooter/Assailant Response Training Certified trainer from the Pueblo County Sheriff's Office presents information on situations that can occur on campus, in the workplace or in public.
 Offered on Demand Students, Faculty, Staff, and University Partners